BIBI78/opium/README.md

 ### Content

-- [LAUREN MENTOR](https://github.com/CluelessBiker): I could not have wished for a better mentor.
+- [LAUREN MENTOR](https://github.com/CluelessBiker): I could not have wished for a better mentor and who README doc I used for guidence here.

 ### Media